southworks/mongodb-atlas-landing-zone-accelerator/templates/multi-region/envs/dev/01-base-infra/readme.md

 * **MongoDB Atlas Cluster**: Multi-region cluster with backup enabled by default, but it can be turned off if specified.
 * **Virtual Networks**: Dedicated VNets for each region.
-* **Private Subnets**: Subnets for private connectivity in each region.
+* **Private Subnets**:
+  - Private subnet for MongoDB Atlas connectivity in each region
+  - Function app subnet for observability resources (eastus only)
+  - Private endpoint subnet for secure connections (eastus only)
+* **VNet Peerings**: Connections between VNets across all regions for seamless communication.
 * **Private Endpoints**: Secure connections to MongoDB Atlas in each region.
+* **Azure Key Vault**: Secure storage for MongoDB Atlas client secret with:
+  - Network ACL restrictions (configurable via `open_access` variable)
+  - Private endpoint for secure access
+  - Access policy for Function App managed identity
+* **Observability Resources**: Provisions all infrastructure needed for centralized monitoring of MongoDB Atlas and Azure resources (deployed in eastus), including:
+  - Log Analytics Workspace
+  - Application Insights (with Private Link Scope)
+  - Storage Account
+  - Service Plan
+  - Function App (with system-assigned managed identity)
+  - Private DNS Zones
+  - Private Endpoints
-* **Observability Resources**: Provisions all infrastructure needed for centralized monitoring of MongoDB Atlas and Azure resources, including Application Insights, Storage Account, Service Plan, Function App, Private DNS Zones, and Private Endpoints.
-After resource creation, you must deploy the metrics collection function code to the Function App.
-This function will securely connect to the MongoDB Atlas API, collect metrics, and send them to Application Insights for monitoring and analysis.
+  - After resource creation, you must deploy the metrics collection function code to the Function App.
+This function will securely connect to the MongoDB Atlas API using credentials stored in Key Vault, collect metrics, and send them to Application Insights for monitoring and analysis.

 ## Validate

 * MongoDB Atlas cluster is deployed and healthy across all configured regions.
-* Private Endpoints are approved and in a connected state.
+* Private Endpoints are approved and in a connected state in all regions.
 * DNS resolution from within the VNet returns a private IP for the Atlas FQDN.
+* VNet peerings are successfully established between all regions.
+* Key Vault is deployed and accessible from the Function App subnet (eastus).
+* Key Vault contains the MongoDB Atlas client secret.
+* Function App has Key Vault access policy configured with "Get" permission.

 ## Next Steps